sanger-tol/ascc/README.md

 ## Introduction

 **sanger-tol/ascc** is a bioinformatics pipeline that is meant for detecting cobionts and contaminants in genome assemblies.
 ASCC stands for Assembly Screen for Cobionts and Contaminants.
+The pipeline was initially made for the Aquatic Symbiosis Genomics project but is now used for more than just that.
 The pipeline aggregates tools such as BLAST, GC and coverage calculation, FCS-adaptor, FCS-GX, VecScreen, BlobToolKit, the BlobToolKit pipeline, Tiara, Kraken, Diamond BLASTX, and kmer counting and with kcounter+scipy.
 The main outputs are:

 - A CSV table with taxonomic classifications of the sequences from the consitutent tools.
 - A BlobToolKit dataset that can contain variables that are not present in BlobToolKit datasets produced by the BlobToolKit pipeline (https://github.com/sanger-tol/blobtoolkit) on its own.
 For example, ASCC can incorporate FCS-GX results into a BlobToolKit dataset.